WHFS: History

 Later, WNTR was sold to Pat Robertson, the televangelist and founder of the Christian Broadcasting Network, who used WNTR as the anchor of a conservative talk radio network dubbed "The News Talk Radio Network".
-WNTR was also the first station to carry Rush Limbaugh in Washington, before he moved to WMAL (now WSBN).
+WNTR was also the first station to carry Rush Limbaugh in Washington, before he moved to WMAL (630 AM).
 This ended when the World Building studios caught on fire.
-However, Robertson's company continued to run the station from another building in Silver Spring for a time, initially as part of his network and later in a brokered-program format.
+However, Robertson's company continued to run the station from another building in Silver Spring for a time, initially as part of his network and later in a brokered programming format.
 In March 1993, it became one of two Washington, DC area affiliates of the Radio AAHS network for children.

-As Radio AAHS, the station's call letters became WKDL (in a simulcast with WKDV in Manassas, Virginia).
+As Radio AAHS, the station's call sign became WKDL (in a simulcast with WKDV in Manassas, Virginia).
 The concept was not successful at the time, and Metro Radio then bought the station, and switched WKDL to a Spanish language CHR format in December 1997.
 When that did not succeed, it briefly carried first the Genesis Radio Network of conservative talk, and then a business radio format under the WPLC callsign.
 Bonneville International bought the station in 2004, at which point the station became WFED, carrying "Federal News Radio", a news/talk format oriented to government employees that Bonneville had launched as an Internet-only station on February 22, 2000.

 Initially, WFED aired the Associated Press' All News Radio service during the overnight hours, as a complement to Bonneville's main all-news station, WTOP.
 When AP All News Radio was terminated, the station began an affiliation with CNN Headline News, which itself was phased out in 2007 by provider Westwood One.
 In November 2007, the 1050 frequency increased its daytime power from 1 kW to 3.5 kW to better reach the government office workers in Washington, D.C. who comprise Federal News Radio's core audience.

-The station's logo as "Air America Washington" reflected WZAA's operation by Air America.

 In August 2008, WFED was moved to 1500 AM, following the discontinuation of that frequency's previous occupant, WWWT.
 This move significantly improved WFED's daytime and nighttime coverage.
 While the 1500 facility is a 50,000-watt clear channel station, 1050 must power down to 44 watts at night, effectively limiting its nighttime coverage to Prince George's County.